stevenmhunt/cucumber-extra/README.md

 <img alt="My friend: Can you not be extra for 10 minutes?
 Me 11 minutes later (bird in a vegetable costume)" src="https://img.ifunny.co/images/11f611b03215913c50e0afdcbe321cbb201ab852771f766ef60484ff8e5add1f_1.jpg" width="300" />

-## Installation
+## Installation and Setup
+1) Install `cucumber` and `cucumber-extra`:
 ```bash
 npm install cucumber cucumber-extra --save
 ```

-## Setup
+Note: Cucumber.js 5.0.0 and above is supported.

-1) Create a `cucumber.js` file in your project and set it to the following:
+2) Create a `./cucumber.js` file in your project and set it to the following:
 ```javascript
 module.exports = require('cucumber-extra/init');
 ```
-If you already have a `cucumber.js` file: Don't panic!
-You don't be needing it anymore :sunglasses:
+If you already have a `./cucumber.js` file: Don't panic!
+You won't be needing it anymore :sunglasses:

-2) Create a `cucumber-extra.yaml` file in your project.
-You can configure *all the things* here.
+3) Create a `./cucumber-extra.yaml` file in your project.
+You can configure *all the things* here (including those profiles you used to keep in the `./cucumber.js` file).

 Congratulations on being extra! :tada: